CousinoMath/blog/blog/Semantics_of_Variables/README.md

 is sufficient to show that this meaning gives us a mathematical way of saying that two functions can intersect, and yet still be different functions, such expressive power is justification enough for many.

+## Conclusion ##

+Can you think of another role or that there should be fewer roles?
+Please let me know what you think in the comments below.